-Complete, accurate and consistent data on all SAEs and AEs of interest (serious or non-serious, related or unrelated to previous r-hGH treatment) experienced at any time during the reporting period (defined in section 7.4.1.3) will be documented by the Investigator in the appropriate section of the eCRF.
-All serious AEs must be additionally documented and reported using an SAE Report Form as described in section 7.4.1.4.
+Complete, accurate and consistent data on all new related SAEs, all SAE of interest and all AEs of interest (related or unrelated to previous r-hGH treatment) experienced at any time during the reporting period (defined in section 7.4.1.3) will be documented by the Investigator in the appropriate section of the eCRF.
+All new related SAEs and all SAEs of interest must be additionally documented and reported using an SAE Report Form and all AE of interest must be additionally documented and reported using the AESI Report Form as described in section 7.4.1.4.

-The CRO, PPD , will check legibility, consistency and plausibility of all AE reports and will forward all these reports to the Sponsor (Merck KGaA) within 24 hours.
+The CRO, PPD, will check legibility, consistency, and plausibility of all AE reports and will forward all these reports to the Sponsor (Merck KGaA) within 24 hours.
 Furthermore, PPD will serve as an interface between the Sponsor and the site/Investigators, and will ensure that queries and follow-up information are managed accordingly.

-It is important that each AE report (in the eCRF/SAE Report Form) includes a description of the event, its duration (onset/start and resolution/end dates), its severity, its relationship with the previous r-hGH treatment, any other potential causal factors, any treatment given or other action taken, and its outcome.
+It is important that each AE report (in the eCRF/SAE/AESI Report Form) includes a description of the event, its duration (onset/start and resolution/end dates), its severity, its relationship with the previous r-hGH treatment, any other potential causal factors, any treatment given or other action taken, and its outcome.
 In addition, serious cases should be identified and the appropriate seriousness criteria documented.